 Best Time to Visit Rome with a Baby

-How to get Around Rome with a baby?
+How to get Around Rome with baby or toddler in tow?

 Getting From Rome Airport with a baby

-To get from the airport into the city there are several great options however in our opinion the easiest way to get from the airport is via private transfer!
-However for those on a budget you can also get the direct Leonardo Train or take a Terravision Bus into the city!
-This costs a budget friendly 4 Euros a person and arrives at the Termini Station!
+There are several great options to get from the airport into Rome with baby or toddler in tow however in our opinion the easiest way to get from the airport is via private transfer.
+However for those on a budget you can also get the direct Leonardo Train or take a Terravision Bus into the city.
+This costs a budget friendly 4 Euros a person and arrives at the Termini Station.

-This is my least favorite way of getting around Rome, especially now we are traveling with a baby or toddler!
-Rome buses are incredibly crowded which means that it can be difficult to get on with a stroller and if you do you will find yourself packed like sardines on the bus!
-It may be that the only way to get on is with the stroller folded and the. you and the baby are not guaranteed a seat!
-After our experiences of traveling on the buses of Rome before having a baby, this is something we have avoided like the plague every time we have returned to Rome with a baby!
+This is my least favorite way of getting around Rome with toddler or babies.
+Rome buses are incredibly crowded which means that it can be difficult to get on with a stroller and if you do you will find yourself packed like sardines on the bus.
+It may be that the only way to get on is with the stroller folded and the. you and the baby are not guaranteed a seat.
+After our experiences of traveling on the buses of Rome before having a baby, this is something we have avoided like the plague since visiting Rome with toddlers or babies.

 Using the Hop On Hop Off Bus in Rome with a baby